chef/chef-web-docs/chef_master/source/resource_kernel_module.rst

   kernel_module 'loop'

-Install and load a kernel with a specific set of options, and ensure it loads on reboot.
+Install and load a kernel with a specific set of options and ensure it loads on reboot.
 Consult kernel module documentation for specific options that are supported.

 .. code-block:: ruby